5 Joy Competencies to Counter the Effects of Confinement During COVID-19, Pt. 1

 Editor’s Note: This blog post is the first of a two-part series.
+You can find part two here.

 Seasons of crisis like this global pandemic can provoke extreme anxiety.
 Joy is a powerful virtue that can counter the negative effects of seeing one’s daily routine turned upside down, constantly hearing upsetting or shocking news, being uncertain about one’s future, and being concerned about one’s own and loved ones’ safety.
 Cultivating joy requires focusing on specific competencies that reshape the way we live and even absorb the negative information that saturates the world right now at a micro and macro level.
 In this first post, I will discuss the first 3 joy competencies and how they are essential to helping us thrive through our bodies, creativity, and sense of belonging.